A Visit to the Mètre Étalon

-When we visited Paris in December 2017, our goal was to visit and explore unusual places around the city.
-One of the places that crossed our radar was the last original standard meter, something that we didn’t even know it existed before but we had to visit it.
+When we visited Paris in December 2017, we aimed to see and explore unusual places around the city.
+One of the places that crossed our radar was the last original standard meter, something that we didn’t even know existed before, but we had to visit it.

 The last original standard meter is called mètre étalon in French and is a small piece of marble that can be found on a wall next to rue Vaugirard 36, across the street from the Senate at the Palais du Luxembourg.
 This is the only one of 16 that still exist today, and all of them were installed in 1791 when the Académie des Sciences defined what would be the meter.

-If you want to visit the last original standard meter, pay attention to where you are since it’s really easy to miss.
-Follow the map below and look at the wall next to the bus stop.
+If you want to visit the last original standard meter, pay attention to where you are since it’s straightforward to miss.
+Follow the map below and look at the wall beside the bus stop.

-You will be facing a piece of history that changed the way we live today!
+You will face a piece of history that changed how we live today!

 Mètre Étalon: The Last Original Standard Meter in Paris